aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInRequestToXls"></a>
 ## **putPdfInRequestToXls**
-> putPdfInRequestToXls(outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, storage, file)
+> putPdfInRequestToXls(outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, storage, password, file)

 Converts PDF document (in request content) to XLS format and uploads resulting file to storage.